Packaging Portland Cement, Concrete, Stucco, Mortar, and Grout in Multi-Wall Paper Valve Bags and FIBCs

 FIBCs (Bulk Bags) for Cement

-A Flexible Intermediate Bulk Container or “FIBC” is an industrial packaging product made from woven polypropylene (plastic) fabric.
+A flexible intermediate bulk container is an industrial packaging product made from woven polypropylene (plastic) fabric.
 The fabric components are sewn to form the shape of a large bag.
 The purpose of the bag is to store and transport dry flowable products such as Portland cement, sand, resin, and food ingredients.
-FIBCs can be designed to carry loads up to 5,000lbs.
+FIBCs can be designed to carry loads up to 5,000 pounds.

 • Class I, II, and III Portland